yaapu/FrskyTelemetryScript/README.md

 The script also support a "vocal fence" feature by setting a minimun altitude, a maximum altitude and a maximum distance alert.
 When the vehicle moves outside of the fence the script will play a vocal alert every n seconds.

-## Script timimg
+## Script timing and rates

-- The script can process telemetry up to 60Hz
+- The script processes telemetry up to 60Hz
 - Sport telemetry stream is at around 40Hz
 - Screen is redrawn at 20Hz
 - VSpd sensor is exposed to OpenTX at 20Hz